Compressing integer lists with Contextual Arithmetic Trits: Detailed presentation of our method and implementation details

-Unlike in the static case, the symbol occurrences we are handling are always estimates of the true ones, based on what has been read so far (the encoding is done in one pass, thus we have never access to the occurrences of the symbols in the full message).
+\paragraph{Adaptive Arithmetic Coding.} Unlike in the static case, the symbol occurrences we are handling are always estimates of the true ones, based on what has been read so far (the encoding is done in one pass, thus we have never access to the occurrences of the symbols in the full message).
 First, we provide initial estimates of the probabilities, and then, we periodically ``forget'' some of the occurrences that have been read so far, in order to adapt to the latest symbols read~\cite{Gallager1978}.
 Last, we must also find good values of the parameters, exactly as in the static case.
 When using an adaptive arithmetic encoding, we do not need to store the model in the index, so the choice of those parameters is not according to a balance between the precision of the model and its size.
-Instead, it is a balance between the precision of the model and the cost associated with the time needed to initialize it.
+Results even suggest that a greater context does not always lead to a greater compression rate, and it would be interesting to better understand how to choose good parameters from a theoretical point of view.

 Our parameters, for the adaptive arithmetic encoding, are: